VSpaceCode/vspacecode.github.io/docs/whichkey/extra.md

 title: Extra
 ---

-This section config extra settings that pertain to both Standalone or With extension.
+This section contains extra config settings that pertain to both Standalone or With extension.

 ## Use non-character keys